Gigaspaces/xap-example-data/examples/data/readme.txt

 the two processing units.
 Run the GS-UI in order to see the 4 PU instances deployed (two partitions, each with one backup).

+Running 'build.(sh/bat) undeploy' will remove all of the processing units of this example from the service grid.

 Another option to deploy the example can be using the GS CLI using the deploy option.
-An interesting example of externally providing the SLA that applies to the deployed processing unit can be running 'gs.(sh/bat) deploy -sla ../examples/data/partitioned-sla.xml ../examples/data/processor/dist/processor.jar'.
+An interesting example of externally providing the SLA that applies to the deployed processing unit can be running 'gs.(sh/bat) deploy -sla ../examples/data/partitioned-sla.xml ../examples/data/processor/target/data-processor.jar'.
 This allows to deploy the processor example using a partitioned space (and not a partitioned-sync2backup) which is defined in the pu.xml.
-In order to run the feeder using the GS CLI please execute 'gs.(sh/bat) deploy ../examples/data/feeder/dist/feeder.jar'.
+In order to run the feeder using the GS CLI please execute 'gs.(sh/bat) deploy ../examples/data/feeder/target/data-feeder.jar'.

 Some ways to play with the examples can be: